The start of the Great War

 Brother, can you spare me a thousand miles of track?

 Part of their concern was their next-door neighbor, Germany.
-Germany had recently been unified and was bent on establishing an empire for themselves.
-This made Russia uneasy.
+Germany had recently been unified and was bent on establishing an empire themselves.

 Russia needed a friend.

 A friend in need, C.M.
-Coolidge
+Coolidge.

 The needed friend was France.
 It was the perfect match.